DanSunMDA/LEDEM/README.md

 ledem.sh preprocessWG
 ```

  \<preprocessWG> extracts sequence and epigenetic features for whole-genome windows.
 It first generates windows of user-defined window and slide sizes and then extracts sequence/epigenetic features just like \<preprocessTrain>.
 Note that \<preprocessWG> and \<preprocessTrain> should use the same set of epigenetic features.
-It is **recommended** that the window size is set to the same size as training intervals (to shorten the runtime of the test dataset, we uses a larger window size).
+It is **recommended** that the window size is set to the same size as training intervals (to shorten the runtime of the test dataset, we used a larger window size in the example below).

 A file containig chromosome sizes is required for making genome-wide windows.
-It is recommended to only list the chromosomes of interest.
+It is recommended to list only the chromosomes of interest.

 ```
 chr1 195471971